COS301-SE-2025/Smart-File-Manager/docs/documentation/demo_3/srs.md

 ![Domain-Model](assets/DomainModel.jpg)

-## Architectural Requirements
+## Architectural Requirements (Please see Architecture.md linked below)

 **IMPORTANT:** This sections only provides a brief overview of our architecture.
-Kindly consult [here](Architecture.md) for the detailed documentation on architecture.
+Kindly consult [here](Architecture.md) for the detailed documentation on architecture prepared for marking.

 ### Quality Requirements